romaingrude/CV/README.md

 * At Square Enix, during a peak testing period, I proactively offered support to overwhelmed team members.
 I assisted with various testing tasks, ensuring that all testing protocols were followed accurately and on time.
 I also helped address technical and gameplay issues, maintaining a high level of satisfaction among stakeholders.
 My collaborative approach and willingness to support the team contributed to our success.

 **Problem Solving**
 * A competent problem solver.
-At Square Enix, we encountered an unforeseen issue with localization that required quick thinking and effective problem-solving.
+At Square Enix, we encountered an unforeseen issue with localisation that required quick thinking and effective problem-solving.
 Realizing the potential impact of this error, I immediately took ownership of the situation and commenced troubleshooting.
-I quickly identified several issues contributing to the problem: incorrect translations during the localization process, a miscommunication between the localization team and the developers, and a failure in the quality assurance process.
+I quickly identified several issues contributing to the problem: incorrect translations during the localisation process, a miscommunication between the localisation team and the developers, and a failure in the quality assurance process.
 Through this experience, I realized the value of maintaining meticulous attention to detail, effective communication, and a systematic problem-solving approach in a fast-paced tech environment.
 * I have cultivated a keen analytical mindset that empowers me to approach challenges with innovative problem-solving strategies with a customer centric approach.
 Whether it's dissecting complex coding issues or devising creative coaching techniques, my ability to analyze situations critically and develop effective solutions has been instrumental in my professional journey.

 **Attention to Detail**